cBournhonesque/lightyear/example_issues.md

 The prespawned bullets are smooth, good job!

 Issues:
-- Projectiles last for a short amount of time after a collision.
-They should disappear immediately
-- Projectiles are not displayed on remote client
+- The remote client sees a projectile getting fired twice
-- Projectiles don't push the balls, normally they should
-- Score does not update on hit
+- the projectile on the remote client starts from further away from the source then what is shown on the local client (firing)